ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 This is because unlike type families, type constructors can be unsaturated.

-The aim of this proposal is to remove this limitation of the type language by enabling partial application of type functions, thereby making the type language higher-order.
+The aim of this proposal is to remove this limitation of the type language by enabling partial application of type functions (both type families and type synonyms), thereby making the type language higher-order.
 Thanks to this feature, type-level programs are easier to understand and maintain, as common abstractions like ``Map`` can be defined in a standard library.

 Recap: saturation restriction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~